Julius Eskesen

-Julius Eskesen (born 16 March 1999) is a Danish professional footballer who plays as a midfielder for Scottish Premiership club Dundee United.
+Julius Eskesen (born 16 March 1999) is a Danish professional footballer who plays as a midfielder for Veikkausliiga club Kuopion Palloseura.

 Youth career

-Eskesen joined OB at the age of 10 from B1913 in Odense.
-On his 15-year birthday, Eskesen signed his first contract with OB.
-In 2016, Eskesen suffered from an injury, and was operated for it.
+Eskesen joined OB at the age of ten from B1913 in Odense.
+On his fifteenth birthday, Eskesen signed his first contract with OB.
+In 2016, Eskesen suffered from an injury, and was operated on for it.
 Already at the age of 17, had he been on a trial at Spanish club Málaga CF.

 Club career

 OB

-Already at the age of 17, Eskesen got invited to a first team training camp in Spain.
+Already at the age of 17, Eskesen was invited to his first team training camp in Spain.
 On 20 June 2017, Eskesen signed his first professional contract.
 The contract, which was valid until the summer 2021, also secured him a promotion to the first team squad.

-Eskesen got his debut for OB on 29 August 2017.
-He started on the bench, but replaced Nana Welbeck in the 65th minute and scored the winning goal in a 1-0 victory against Dalum IF in the Danish Cup.
+Eskesen debuted as OB on 29 August 2017.
+He started on the bench, but replaced Nana Welbeck in the 65th minute and scored the winning goal in a 1–0 victory against Dalum IF in the Danish Cup.